-The Lazarus String Quartet has been a part of the ProQuartet organisation in Paris since 2013, where they regularly perform concerts and take part in masterclasses.
+The Lazarus String Quartet has been a part of the ProQuartet organisation in Paris since 2013, where they perform concerts and take part in masterclasses.
 A highlight from these concert series was the premiere of Arnold Schönbergs “Ein Flüstern in der Nacht” in Salle Gaveau, Paris, where they performed together with baritone singer Samuel Hasselhorn.

 All four members of the Quartet have many influences collectively, of which much appreciation goes especially to Prof. Eberhard Feltz and Prof. Oliver Wille.
-The Quartet are prizewinners of the Royal Overseas League Competition, the Yehudi Menuhin Live Music Now Foundation, the Regionsstipendium Hannover.
+The Quartet are prizewinners of the Royal Overseas League Competition, the Yehudi Menuhin Live Music Now Foundation and the Regionsstipendium Hannover.
 They continue to have the ongoing and generous support of the Pettman Foundation.

 Mayumi’s former teachers include Yoshiko Nakura, Masao Kawasaki in the Juilliard Pre-College division, and Robert Lipsett at the Colburn School.

 Mayumi performs on a Petrus Guarnerius (Mantua, late 17th century) violin, on generous loan from the Deutsche Musikinstrumentenfond of the Deutsch Stiftung Musikleben.